GaloisInc/adapt/Ingest/Language.md

 * the addition of set constructs to the subject and object of wasDerivedFrom relationships, so that sets of artifacts may be shown to have the same derivation, or so that an artifact may be shown to have been derived from several other artifacts, or both

 * the addition of a set construct to the isPartOf relationship, so that sets of artifacts may be shown to be part of the same artifact

+* the addition of attributes that convey lables for integrity and privacy of artifacts

 The PROV-TC Type System
 =========